 Whakatane Walks You Can’t Miss

 Whakatane certainly is a city you can enjoy on foot!
 Not only does it have a number of walks in the surrounding area, but many of the city walks are joined together on the Nga Tapuwae o Toi Walkways, otherwise known as Toi’s Track.
-Named after a Maori chief, Toi’s Track is 16km encompassing the best of the Whakatane coastline, headlands, historic pa sites and bush walks. the Kohi Point Walkway, Otarawairere Bay walk, Fairbrother Loop, Burma Road and Bird Walk can all be linked on a full-day walk.
+Named after a Maori chief, Toi’s Track is 16km (10 miles) encompassing the best of the Whakatane coastline, headlands, historic pa sites and bush walks. the Kohi Point Walkway, Otarawairere Bay walk, Fairbrother Loop, Burma Road and Bird Walk can all be linked on a full-day walk.
 Otherwise, enjoy them individually as described in the list of walks in Whakatane below!

 1. Fairbrother Loop Walk (1-hour Loop)